Saint Francis Faith Formation

 Photos of Youth Activities:

 The success of our programs is possible only because of volunteers.
+We would appreciate your help in any of the areas above.

 All adults (18 or over) are required to attend Protecting God’s Children Workshop and complete all Diocesan legal requirements.
 High school volunteers are required to complete the Volunteer Profile form.